kartikeytewari/kartikeytewari.github.io/notes/hindi_literature.md

     <li> Bhakti Kal (14th century to 17th century)</li>
     Bhakti Kal saw the emergence of two major sections of ideologies.
 The first section prophesied nirgun god, by believing in a formless entity.
 Guru Nanak Dev Ji and Sant Kabir endorsed monotheism.
 Sufi saints such as Sant Jayasi were also very prominent writers in the period.
     <br>
     The sagun branch of ideology believed in a human incarnation of god.
-Saints such as Tulsidas, Surdas and Mirabai wrote very compelling poems.
+Saints such as Tulsidas ji, Surdas ji and Mirabai ji wrote very compelling poems.
 The prominent languages for writing was either Punjabi (gurumukhi) or awadhi (Devanagari).
     <br><br>
     <li> Ritikal (17th century to 19th century)</li>
     Ritikal is written in the backdrop of turmoil times, when Indian heartland was plagued by attacks from north-west and constant grappling policies of the Britishers.
 Many rasa, alankars and nayak-nayika bhedas have been written in the period.
 The prominent dialect of composition was Brijbhasa.